stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 ### Replace subclass with fields
 - existing subclasses vary only in methods that return constant data => remove subclasses, replace them with fields

+## Chapter 9: Simplifying conditional expressions
+- make complicated if-then-else easier to read

+### Decompose Conditional
+- in complicated conditional, extract methods from if-, then- and else-part
+- thereby highlighting the conditional and separating "why" from "how"
+- supports "same level of abstraction in one method"

+### Consolidate Conditional Expression
+- combine sequence of conditional tests with same result into one test

+    double disabilityAmount() {
+        if (_seniority < 2) return 0;
+        if (_monthsDisabled > 12) return 0;
+        if (_isPartTime) return 0;
+        // compute the disability amount

+     to

+     double disabilityAmount() {
+        if (isNotEligableForDisability()) return 0;
+        // compute the disability amount

+### Consolidate duplicate conditional fragments
+- move code that is in all branches of conditional expression outside of conditional
+- also valid for exceptions

+### Remove control flag
+- Use break or return instead of boolean control flag
+- example: _while_ using a variable which is set to _false_ in the loop.
+This can be replaced by return.
+- "one entry point, one exit point" from old rules of structured programming, don't necessarily apply anymore

+### Replace nested conditional with guard clauses
+- when complex conditional behavior obscures normal path of execution, insert _if - return_ for exceptional behavior and a "normal" return for normal behavior.

+### Replace conditional with polymorphism
+- remove conditional with different behavior, depending on type of object, in favor of polymorphism
+- one fundamental promise of polymorphism: avoid writing explicit conditional when object behavior varies depending on types
+- each object overwrites method (or doesn't if default implementation is sufficient)

+### Introduce null object
+- replace null checks with null object
+- create object that represents a neutral null state
+- use object like other, "real" objects
+- null objects never change, hence implement via Singleton

+### Introduce assertion
+- basically, use _Assert.isTrue()_ for parts of the code that assume things

 ## Sources
 - Refactoring - Improving the design of existing code.
 Martin Fowler, Kent Beck